Twin Churches with Domes, Transepts and Turrets

 William W. Wasley - 1966

-Church structure is vertical rectangular figured identified as the nave.
+Church structure is vertical rectangular figure identified as the nave (left).

 Remedios Mission Plan - 1965